assembler-0/VoidFrame/docs/STARTUP.md

 - **Note**: If the kernel is run with `-debugcon stdio`, string: `1KCSWF23Z456789` will be expected at stdio, any missing characters will identify a major issue.

 #### C-level Bootstrap: (PXS1 & PXS2)
-- **Purpose**: Initialize core kernel subsystems and jump to higher half
+- **Purpose**: Initialize core kernel subsystems and jump to the higher half
 - **Location**: `kernel/core`
 - **Key files**: `Kernel.c`